giiitGroup/NOTES/vue/日常/集成AWS身份验证.md

   CognitoUserAttribute,
 } from "amazon-cognito-identity-js";
 import { Config, CognitoIdentityCredentials } from "aws-sdk";
+import Vue from "vue";
+import config from "@/config/cognito";

-export default class Cognito {
+class Cognito {
   configure(config) {
     if (config.userPool) {
       this.userPool = config.userPool;